asettle/ceph-csi/docs/design/proposals/cephfs-fscrypt.md

 ```

-The diagram shows the keys flowing from Ceph CSI to the
+The diagram shows the keys flowing from ceph-csi to the Kernel API unlocking
-Kernel API unlocking a directory.
-On the way key material from
+a directory.
+On the way, key material from ceph-csi passes two key derivation
-Ceph-CSI passes two key derivation steps in fscrypt: *protectors* and
+steps in fscrypt:

-*policies*.
+- *protectors* and
+- *policies*

-`fscrypt` supports multiple *protectors*, which may source secrets from login
+`fscrypt` supports multiple *protectors*.
+These may source secrets from login
-passwords, custom passwords or soon Ceph-CSI.
+passwords, custom passwords or soon ceph-csi.
 Unlocking a protector
 yields a *protector key* that is then used to unlock a *policy*.

 A *policy* may unlock multiple directories.
 In our case there will be
-only a single policy for a single well know directory on the
+only a single policy for a single well-known directory on the sub-volume root.
-subvolume root.
-A policy is used to derive a *policy key*, which is
-finally passed to the kernel API along settings like the
+A policy is used to derive a *policy key*, which is passed to the Kernel API
-desired encryption algorithm.
+along with other settings, such as the desired encryption algorithm.

-Going back to the beginning of the diagram and the interface between
+_Going back to the beginning of the diagram, looking at the interface between
-`fscrypt` and Ceph-CSI.
-Data encryption key (DEK) styles metadata
+`fscrypt` and ceph-csi, the data encryption key (DEK) styles metadata
-and integrated require different protectors.
-The `fscrypt` protector
+and integrated require different protectors._ (A.S I cannot parse the meaning of this sentence)

-key sources `CustomPasswordSource` and `RawKeySource` in the following
+The `fscrypt` protector of key sources `CustomPasswordSource` and `RawKeySource`
 differ in how they derive a key from a source.
-Please refer to the
+Refer to the `fscrypt` design
-`fscrypt` design doc for details.
+doc for details.

-Metadata DEKs: In the RBD case, Ceph-CSI stores a wrapped key in the
+Metadata DEKs: In the RBD case, ceph-csi stores a wrapped key in the
-RBD volume metadata.
-A user configured secret (e.g a Kubernetes
+RBD volume metadat and then a user configured secret (for example, a Kubernetes
 secret) is passed to a key derivation function (KDF) to then unwrap the
 key.
 The resulting key unlocks the volume.

 Since `fscrypt` already stores wrapped keys there is no need for an
 extra layer of wrapping.
 We can also skip the KDF and use a
-`CustomPasswordSource` to pass the Ceph-CSI secret directly to
+`CustomPasswordSource` to pass the ceph-csi secret directly to
 `fscrypt`.

-With integrated DEKs (e.g Vault) Ceph-CSI uses a key from a KMS
+With integrated DEKs (for exmaple, Vault) Ceph-CSI uses a key from a KMS
 directly.
 To integrate this with `fscrypt` we use a
 `RawKeySource`, that is similar to a `CustomPasswordSource`, but skips
 the KDF.

 As the diagram shows, both policies and protectors require a metadata
 store.
-The default `fscrypt` data store is under a `/.fscrypt`
+The default `fscrypt` data store is in a `/.fscrypt`
 directory under a filesystem root.
 The `fscrypt` design doc details
 alternatives and explains what data is stored.

-To be compatible with `fscrypt` we need to support this directory as
+To be compatible with `fscrypt`, this directory requires support as
 well.
-The downside of this is, that we loose the CephFS subvolume root to
+The downside of this is that we lose the CephFS sub-volume root to
-metadata and encrypted data will reside under a well know
+metadata and encrypted data will reside under a well-known
-subdirectory (e.g . `/ceph-csi-encrypted`)
+subdirectory (for example, `/ceph-csi-encrypted`).

 ## Dependencies

 The proposed change is tailored to CephFS and requires CephFS support
 to work *with* CephFS.
-The kernel APIs however aren't specific to
+The kernel APIs however are not specific to
 CephFS and are unlikely to change as they only deal with configuration
 and key management.
 There is no direct dependency on
 CephFS.
 Using the proposed features will simply fail at runtime, when neither Ceph nor